owhite/video_generation/MESC_TUTORIAL_VIDEO1.md

 ## MESC_F405RG/Core/Inc/MP2_V0_1.h

 Remember we made a configuration for your motor?
-Make sure the name of that section is in this define
+One of the first defines in this file requires you to describe your block in MESC_MOTOR_DEFAULTS.h:
 ```
+//Pick a motor for default
 #define YOUR_MOTOR_NAME // has to be consistent with MESC_MOTOR_DEFAULTS.h
 ```

 In this case we'll use:
 ```
+//Pick a motor for default
 #define TP128
 ```